There are seasons in life that seem to last forever. Then, there are mornings when you wake up and realize an entire decade has gone by.

 “Consider what it would mean to love your partner right now, while also nurturing and witnessing their growth alongside your own.”

-Kayti Christian (she/her) is the Managing Editor at The Good Trade.
-She has a Master’s in Nonfiction Writing from the University of London and is the creator of Feelings Not Aside, a newsletter for sensitive people.
+Kayti Christian is a Senior Content Strategist at The Good Trade.
+She has a Master’s in Nonfiction Writing from the University of London.
+She is the creator of Feelings Not Aside, a newsletter for sensitive people, and cohost of the FriedEggs Podcast, a podcast about IVF and infertility.